thomasperdana/prayer.breakfast/output/2025-11-15 Saturday Prayer Breakfast Agenda.md

 Bible Reading Rotation - Hebrews 11:1-19

-Prayer Card Together - Page 37 II—STUDYING: 3.
-Matthew 4:4
+Prayer Card Together - Page 38 II—STUDYING: 4.
+II Timothy 3:16-17

 International Reading by TaeWoo Lee
-Finland—Lasse Schultz, Trustee (Hannele).
-USA Zone 3—John Ortega, Trustee (Pam).
-Gideon and Auxiliary state and camp officers and members of Finland and USA Zone 3—Rocky Mountain, Southwest, Texas.
-State and national conventions, including all attendees and the officers, speakers, and international representatives involved.
-Gideons and Auxiliary from Trinidad/Tobago, Turks & Caicos Islands, Virgin Islands, Albania, Armenia, and Bosnia & Herzegovina.
-Afghanistan*.
-Our core value of a membership of business and professional men, except clergymen, who accept the biblical standard of marriage being between one biological man and one biological woman.
+USA Zone 10—Jerry Clunan, Trustee (Rhea).
+USA Zone 11—Charley Lee Logwood, Trustee (Brenda).
+Gideon and Auxiliary state and camp officers and members of USA Zone 10—Delmardic, Pennsylvania, West Virginia.
+Also, USA Zone 11—North Carolina, South Carolina, Virginia.
+For those in danger of death through suicide, illness, or other reasons to be reached with the Gospel in time.
+Gideons and Auxiliary from Italy, Luxembourg, Malta, and the Netherlands.
+Mauritania*.
+Our core value of an ongoing emphasis on the importance of fulfilling the spiritual objective of being Men and Women of Separated Walk.
+2 CORINTHIANS 6:14-18
-Ephesians 5:31

 State Reading by Alvin Beverly
 Randy Bartlein (Mary) - STATE CHURCH MINISTRY COORDINATOR - Your camp Church Ministry chairman: ____________________ - Camps: Baker County, Clay County South, JAX Northwest, JAX West